itsnayabsd/website/_drafts/embedded-linux-01-rpi-bootloader.md

 ```
 ## RPI3 model b boot sequence

- - The boot ROM on SoC loads `bootcode.bin` in the sd card into the local cache and jump on it.
+ - The boot ROM (the first stage bootloader) is programmed into SoC during manufacturing of the RPI.
+This code looks for the file `bootcode.bin` (second stage bootloader) in one of the partitions of SD card and executes it.
  - This code looks for the file `config.txt` for any third stage bootloader info.
 If nothing found, it loads the default bootloader `start.elf` from the sd card and runs it.
- - The `start.elf` code reads `config.txt` multiple times to initialize basic hardwarei, load dtb and kernel into RAM.
+ - The `start.elf` code reads `config.txt` multiple times to initialize basic hardware, load dtb and kernel into RAM.

 The official page to configure `config.txt` file can be found [here](https://www.raspberrypi.org/documentation/configuration/config-txt/README.md)